Ellis Island: Eugenic influence

 A tattooed German stowaway who was later deported.
 May 1, 1911.

 A Serbian Gypsy family who were later deported.
 1905.

 The people with moral or mental disability, who were of higher concern to officials and under the law, were required to be excluded from entry to the United States.
 Persons with a physical disability were under higher inspection and could be turned away on the basis of their defect.
 This exclusionary practice of admission came in part from the eugenicist belief that defects are hereditary, especially those of a moral and mental nature, though these are often outwardly signified by physical deformity as well.
 As Chicago surgeon Eugene S. Talbot wrote in 1898, "crime is hereditary, a tendency which is, in most cases, associated with bodily defects."
 Likewise, George Lydston, a medicine and criminal anthropology professor, wrote in 1906 that people with "defective physique" were not just criminally associated but that defectiveness was a primary factor "in the causation of crime."

 Leadership

 Within the U.S. Bureau of Immigration, there were fifteen commissioners assigned to oversee immigration procedures at the Port of New York, and thus, operations at Ellis Island.
 The twelve commissioners through 1940 were political appointees selected by the U.S. president; the political parties listed are those of the president who appointed each commissioner.
-One man, William Williams, served twice as commissioner.
+One man, William Williams, served as commissioner twice.